dosowiechi/MLMP/README.md

-# Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation
+# [NeurIPS 2024] Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation

 The official implementation of our paper "Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation".